The 10 Worst Places To Live In Maryland For 2021

 • Health insurance

-We then ranked each city from 1 to 37 for all the criteria with a #1 ranking being the worst for the particular criteria.
+We then ranked each city from 1 to 39 for all the criteria, with a #1 ranking being the worst for the particular criteria.

-Finally, we ranked every city on the “Worst Place To Live Score” with the lowest score being the worst city in Maryland — Cambridge.
-Read on for a detailed look at the 10 worst cities in Maryland.
-You can download the data here.
+Finally, we ranked every city on the “Worst Place To Live Score,” with the lowest score being the worst city in Maryland — Bladensburg.
+Read on for a detailed look at the ten worst cities in Maryland.
+This article is an opinion based on facts meant as infotainment.
+We updated this article for 2024.
+This list is our tenth time ranking the worst places to live in Maryland.

-If you’re looking at areas in Maryland with the worst economic situations, where there’s higher than average crime, and not a lot to do, this is an accurate list.
+If you’re looking at areas in Maryland with the worst economic situations, where there’s higher than average crime and little to do, this is an accurate list.

-And in the end, Cambridge ranks as the worst city to live in Maryland for 2021.
+And in the end, Bladensburg ranks as the worst city to live in Maryland for 2024.

 If you’re curious enough, here are the best cities to live in Maryland: